djeada/Backend-Engineers-Guide/notes/01_api_design/04_stateful_vs_stateless.md

 Consider the example of a simple web-based counter application with a button.
 Each time the button is clicked, a counter value increases by one, and the updated count is displayed on the webpage.

+## Identifying Stateful vs Stateless Applications

+Consider the example of a simple web-based counter application with a button.
+Each time the button is clicked, a counter value increases by one, and the updated count is displayed on the webpage.

 ### Stateless Application

 In a stateless application, the server doesn't keep track of the counter's state (its current value).
 Every time the button is clicked, the client (browser) sends the current count along with the request to increment it.
 The server increments the received value and sends it back.
 This process represents a stateless approach as the server doesn't retain any information about previous interactions.